-If you want to level up your cryptocurrency security and store it in the most impenetrable place possible, you should use a hardware wallet.
-While it’s not among the best-known names in the industry, the Arculus hardware wallet is a solid offering worth knowing about when shopping for a new hardware wallet.
+If you want to level up your cryptocurrency security and store it in the safest place possible, you should use a hardware wallet.
+While it’s not among the best-known names in the industry, the Arculus™ hardware wallet is a solid offering worth knowing about when shopping for a new hardware wallet.

-The Arculus cold storage system combines the Arculus Wallet app and a separate physical key card to unlock and send your assets.
+The Arculus cold storage system combines the Arculus Wallet™ App and the Arulus Key™ Card to store, buy, swap, send and receive your assets.
 Here’s a closer look at how the Arculus wallet works and if it’s worth the cost in this detailed Arculus wallet review.

 About Arculus

-Arculus relies on a mobile app and a physical metal card to enable secure cryptocurrency storage and transactions.
+Arculus relies on their mobile app and a physical metal card to enable secure cryptocurrency storage and transactions.
 You'll need that card to interact with your wallet beyond checking balances, which acts as an additional security and authentication tool to keep bad actors out of your digital assets.

 Arculus Wallet Features